The family signature theorem: Meyer

 \subsection{The family signature theorem over $\bQ$}

-We may rationalise the twisted signature map $\sigma : \Omega_*^{fr}(B\Aut(H_\bR, \lambda)) \to \bZ$ on framed bordism, then use that rational framed bordism is rational homology, and that rational cohomology is dual to rational homology, to define rational cohomology classes
+We may rationalise the twisted signature map $\sigma : \Omega_*^{\mathrm{fr}}(B\Aut(H_\bR, \lambda)) \to \bZ$ on framed bordism, then use that rational framed bordism is naturally isomorphic to rational homology, and that rational cohomology is dual to rational homology, to define rational cohomology classes

 In other words, if $f : W^{4k-2n} \to B\Aut(H_\bR, \lambda)$ is a map from a stably framed manifold, then $\sigma(W; f) = \int_W f^* \sigma_{4k-2n}$.
 It follows from \eqref{eq:MayerFormula}, applied to all maps $f : W^{4k-2n} \to B\Aut(H_\bR, \lambda)$ from stably framed manifolds (which have $\mathcal{L}(TW)=1$), that